NadigerAmit/IPCWithBinderWithoutPhysicalAIDL-InApp/README.md

         So oneway keyword is used for making the call Asynchronous .
         Caution : Asynchronous methods must not have out and inout arguments.
         They must also return void.
+##### ClassNotFoundException when bundle used with parcellable
+        If your aidl interface includes methods that accept Bundle as arguments which is expected to contain parcelables, please ensure you set the classloader of the Bundle by calling Bundle.setClassLoader(ClassLoader) before attempting to read from the Bundle.
+        Otherwise, you will run into ClassNotFoundException even though the parcelable is correctly defined in your application.

+        EX: before reading from bundle passed via aidl : call bundle.setClassLoader(getClass().getClassLoader());